 “Young children learn and love best through face to face connections.
 We want to spread the message of healthy use of technology this holiday season,” stated Davis.
 EHT’s holiday campaign encourages parents to become informed about how to minimize children’s screen time and use technology in safer ways because published research associates wireless radiation exposure to memory damage, behavioral problems and cancer.

-EHT has developed Super-Smart and Safe Technology Tips and factsheets for parents looking for common sense recommendations to navigate this holiday shopping season and ensure their children are safe and healthy.
+EHT has developed Super-Smart and PracticeSafeTech Tips and factsheets for parents looking for common sense recommendations to navigate this holiday shopping season and ensure their children are safe and healthy.

-- Choose real books and imaginative hands-on toys for young children instead of screens.
+- Instead of screens, choose real books and imaginative hands-on toys for young children.
 Ideas include building materials and toys/dolls for creative play.

-- If technology is a must have then 1. buy safer tech with wired capability -instead of wireless- and 2. always use Airplane/Flight Mode with the device on a table (not lap) if handing a screen to a child.
+- If technology is a must-have then 1. buy safer tech with wired capability (instead of wireless) and 2. always select Airplane/Flight Mode on a screen device before handing it to a child and 3. always place the device on a table (not lap).

 - Be aware of toys that expose your child to wireless radiation.